 8. Be an Expert on Client Relationships.

-OK, so this is a not-so-subtle plug for FindLaw content, but I highly recommend reading every article in FindLaw Lawyer Marketing Center about Client Relations (there are currently about 20).
+OK, so this is a not-so-subtle plug for FindLaw content, but I highly recommend reading every article in FindLaw's section about Client Relations.

 9. Spread the News.

 You may be working 'round the clock to ensure that your clients are happy, but what about your support staff, other attorneys, or anyone else inside your firm?
 All of your hard work is for naught if your client-first sentiment isn't imitated throughout the firm.